-Rehabilitation of peptic ulcer of the stomach.
+Rehabilitation of gastric ulcer.
 Rehabilitation after gastric ulcer.
 Etiology and pathogenesis of gastric ulcer

-1. Diet therapy - table number 2 (mechanically and chemically sparing diet);
+1. Diet therapy – table No. 2 (mechanically and chemically gentle diet);

-3. Drug therapy as prescribed by a doctor (delivery of drugs):
+3. Drug therapy as prescribed by a doctor (dispensing drugs):

 A. Eradication therapy: